 Improper measuring is probably the number one reason recipes fail.
 Flour is crucial to the structure of baked goods; if you add too much flour your product will be tough and dry.
 If you use too little flour, your product will collapse when it comes out of the oven and have wet spots and dense layers.

 In Europe, flour and most ingredients are measured by weighing.
 That is the most accurate way to measure any ingredient.
 But if you don't want to do that, you can get accurate measurements by buying calibrated measuring utensils and using them correctly.

 To correctly measure flour, use a spoon to lightly scoop flour out of its container into a measuring cup.
 Do not scoop the measuring cup into the flour.
 Continue spooning the flour into the cup until the cup is overflowing.
-Then use the back side of a knife to level off the flour even with the top edge of the measuring cup.
+Then use the backside of a knife to level off the flour even with the top edge of the measuring cup.
 Repeat as necessary, with 1 cup, 1/2 cup, 1/3 cup, and 1/4 cup measures.
-Be sure to look at my Step by Step: Measuring Flour Correctly for best results.
+Be sure to look at our step by step: measuring flour correctly for best results.